Creating a Function

 • Output: { "res": "eMesreveR" }

-Under the src/main/java directory, we can add a new class called MyStringReverser (this class can also exist in other packages under src/main/java, i.e. src/main/java/x/y/z/MyStringReverser.java) .
+Under the src/main/java directory, you can add a new class called MyStringReverser.
+This class can also exist in other packages under src/main/java, suhc as src/main/java/x/y/z/MyStringReverser.java.

 import org.apache.flink.table.functions.FunctionContext;